frankaemika/docs/source/troubleshooting.rst

 There can be many reasons for this.
 If an exception is thrown by the FCI during the motion generation or control loop, you should consult the API documentation on the received exception.
 However, if your commands are simply rejected, make sure that your robot's breaks are open prior to sending the commands to the FCI.
-The brakes can be opened from Desk at https://<fci-ip>.
+The robot's brakes can be opened from Desk at https://<fci-ip>.
 Further information is provided by the documents sent with the robot.